MSc in Medical Microbiology: Career Path

 • Working with healthcare professionals to diagnose and treat patients with infectious diseases.
 This may involve collecting and analyzing specimens, interpreting laboratory test results, and consulting with other healthcare providers.

-• Providing expert advice and consulting services on issues related to microorganisms and human health.
+• Providing expert advice and consulting services on microorganisms and human health issues.

 • Working with government agencies and other organizations to develop and implement public health policies and programs.

-• Collaborating with colleagues in research and healthcare settings, and participating in professional development activities to stay current in the field.
+• Collaborating with colleagues in research and healthcare settings and participating in professional development activities to stay current.

 Career Options

-Graduates of an MSc in Medical Microbiology program may pursue a variety of career paths in research, healthcare, and public health.
+Graduates of an MSc in Medical Microbiology program may pursue various career paths in research, healthcare, and public health.
 Here is a list of 15 potential career options:

 • Microbiologist